JackDMoore/mvp_library_app/README.md

 - Deployment: The frontend has been deployed using Render.
 ### Back End:
 - Database: The website has a database that uses SQL to hae 3 tables for books, user_account and token so that the main database and the one for security are being used.
-- Server: The server contains all the important code for the functionality of the frontend like get, post, patch, destroy methods.
+- Server: The server contains all the important code for the functionality of the frontend like get, post, destroy methods.
 - API: The website has an API that connects the front-end with the back-end so that they can communicate with each other.
 - Authentication and Authorization: The website has a register and login page where you have to create a username and password to be able to add/edit/delete books.
 - Deployment: The backend has been deployed using Render.